Commit451/Untriggered/README.md

 - SeekBar
 - RatingBar

-Feel free to make a PR if you feel another one should be added!
+Feel free to make a PR if you feel another widget should be added!
 They are very simple to make.

 License
 --------